 Tousled Curls and Bangs

 We're no strangers to Normani's gorgeous looks and attention-grabbing hairstyles.
-Her locs are the perfect motivation to cut your hair.
+Her hair is the perfect motivation to cut your hair.

-Mermaid locs seem ready to unravel but by the hands of an expert stylist or uniform crochet faux locs, this style can be achieved.
+Mermaid locs seem ready to unravel, but with the hands of an expert stylist or uniform crochet faux locs, this style can be achieved.

 Natural bobs look amazing when you play with a fiery red.
-There is a red crafted for you, no matter your skin tone.
-Create these curls using a 1-inch curling iron.
+There is a red shade for you, no matter your skin tone.
+Create these curls using a one-inch curling iron.

-For a lovely and full look after your perm rod set, what you apply to your curls hair first is key.
-This style can be achieved on wet hair but the hair has to dry completely around the perm rod.
-Calixte suggests, "My favorite product to use on natural hair is Designers Essential.
+For a lovely and full look after your perm rod set, what you apply to your curls first is key.
+This style can be achieved on wet hair, but the hair has to dry completely around the perm rod.
+Calixte suggests, "My favorite product to use on natural hair is Design Essentials.
 I feel like this line found a great balance between clarifying and maintaining moisturize."
 Try the Agave & Lavender Serum ($10) for shine and moisture.